marcnol/pyHiM/docs/source/user_guide/fundamental.md

 In the set of *fiducial* images, one is chosen by initialization parameters to be the reference.
 The algorithm takes images one by one and align with the reference.
-There are two ways to compute the shift :
+There are two ways to compute the shift:
 - Global alignement make simple cross-correlation with tow images
 - Split image in block and make cross-correlation block by block.
 Then we have one shift by block and to align the global image an average of those shifts are made.
 This method is more robust against a bright noise spot.
 ```{mermaid}